Alternative Break Trip Advisor Interest Form

 As a Trip Advisor, you will be involved with the planning and implementation of your trip.
 Below is an overview of the time commitment involved with serving as a Trip Advisor...

-- Spring (Pre-Trip): Attend 3 weekly trip meetings and experiences as available to build group cohesiveness.
-Assist and support Trip Coordinator with planning of trip.
+- Pre-Trip: Attend 4 weekly trip meetings and experiences as available to build group cohesiveness.
+Assist and support Trip Facilitator with planning of trip.

-- Spring Break: Enjoy the trip!
-Serve as a role model in all aspects of the experience and assist Trip Coordinator as necessary.
+- During Trip: Enjoy the trip!
+Serve as a role model in all aspects of the experience and assist Trip Facilitator as necessary.
 Address risk and safety issues that arise and take the lead role in crisis/emergency situations.

-- Spring (Post-Trip): Attend post-trip follow up experiences such as a post-trip service opportunity, group dinner, reflection discussion, and informal gatherings with other Trip Advisors, Trip Coordinators, and staff from Civic Engagement Initiatives.
+- Post-Trip: Attend post-trip follow up experiences such as a post-trip service opportunity, group dinner, reflection discussion, and informal gatherings with other Trip Advisors, Trip Facilitators, and staff from Civic Engagement Initiatives.
 Complete program evaluations.

 QUALIFICATIONS & REQUIREMENTS